Fizz & Martina

 Fizz & Martina's Math Adventures is a collection of five math-related educational video games for the Windows and Macintosh platforms, developed and published by Tom Snyder Productions.
 The games were incorporated with the California Learning Assessment System (CLAS).
 The series consists of Buddies for Life, Blue Falls Elementary, Caves of Blue Falls, Lights, Camera, Fractions! and Project Sphinx.

 Development

-Educational goals

 The series teaches arithmetic, story problems, estimates and operations.
 The main idea was to teach math as part of a storyline within a narrated slideshow.
 The movie sequences and challenges catch students' interest and the math problems are meaningful so that they can be used to simulate real life solutions.
 The material covers four math strategies for assessment, namely Open-ended Problems, Enhanced Multiple-choice Questions, Investigations and Portfolios.
 They are also designed to reinforce math and to motivate students to learn.

 Reception

 The Journal felt the series was "mathematically and educationally sound".